tgreer812/7D2DDockerServer/README.md

 **Prerequisites:**

+*   **Azure Account:** You must have an active Azure account and subscription.
+This guide assumes you have the necessary permissions to create resources like Container Registries, Container Instances, and Storage Accounts.
+*   **Azure Container Registry (ACR):** You need to have already created an Azure Container Registry instance.
+The deployment scripts require the name and credentials of your existing ACR. https://learn.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal?tabs=azure-cli
 *   **Azure CLI:** Ensure you have the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) installed and configured.
 *   **Azure PowerShell:** The deployment scripts require Azure PowerShell modules.
 Install them by running the following command in an **Administrator** PowerShell terminal:
     ```powershell
     Install-Module -Name Az -Scope CurrentUser -Repository PSGallery -Force
     ```
     *(You might need to accept prompts to trust the repository during installation.)*
-*   **Bicep CLI:** The `deploy-bicep.ps1` script uses Bicep to deploy Azure resources.
-Install it by running the provided script (you may need to adjust PowerShell execution policy):
+*   **Bicep CLI:** The `deploy-bicep.ps1` script uses Bicep.
+The initial setup script will handle installing this.

+**Initial Setup (Run Once):**

+1.  **Run the setup script:** Open PowerShell, navigate to the repository root, and run:
     ```powershell
-    ./deployment/install-bicep.ps1
+    ./deployment/initial_setup.ps1
     ```
-    *(You may need to close and reopen your terminal after running the script for the PATH changes to take effect.)*

-To deploy the server on Azure, follow these steps:

-1. **Configure Deployment Settings**
+    This script will:
-   - Copy `config/config.json.example` to `config/config.json`:
+    *   Copy `config/config.json.example` to `config/config.json`.
-     ```bash
-     cp config/config.json.example config/config.json
-     ```
+    *   Copy `configs/serverconfig.default.xml` to `configs/serverconfig.xml`.
+    *   Attempt to install the Bicep CLI using `./deployment/install-bicep.ps1`.

+2.  **Edit Configuration Files:**
-   - Edit `config/config.json` and fill in all required values:
+    *   **Edit `config/config.json`:** Fill in all required values:
         - `acrName`: Your Azure Container Registry name (e.g., `myregistry`).
 This is also used as the username for pulling the image.
         - `acrLoginServer`: Your ACR login server (e.g., `myregistry.azurecr.io`)
         - `imageName`: The name of your Docker image (e.g., `7dtd-server`)
         - `tag`: The image tag (e.g., `latest`)
         - `containerGroupName`: Name for the Azure Container Instance group
         - `fileShareName`: Name for the Azure File Share
-     - `serverName`: Your 7 Days to Die server name
+        - `serverName`: Your 7 Days to Die server name (This should match the `ServerName` property in `serverconfig.xml`)
-     - `serverPassword`: Your 7 Days to Die server password
+        - `serverPassword`: Your 7 Days to Die server password (This should match the `ServerPassword` property in `serverconfig.xml`)
         - `resourceGroup`: The Azure resource group to deploy into
+        - `location`: The Azure region where the resource group and resources should be created (e.g., `eastus`, `westus2`).
-     - `acrPassword`: Your ACR password (see below)
+        - `acrPassword`: Your ACR password (see step 3).
+    *   **Edit `configs/serverconfig.xml`:** Set your desired server name, password, game settings, etc. This is the file that will be baked into your Docker image.

-2. **Get your ACR password**
+3.  **Get your ACR password**
     - Run the following Azure CLI command:
       ```powershell
       az acr credential show --name <your-acr-name> --query "passwords[0].value" -o tsv
       ```
     - Copy the output and paste it into the `acrPassword` field in your `config.json`.

+**Deployment Steps (After Initial Setup):**

-3. **Build and Push the Docker Image in Azure (No Local Docker Needed!)**
+1.  **Build and Push the Docker Image in Azure (No Local Docker Needed!)**
     - Use the provided script to build and push your image using Azure Container Registry Tasks:
       ```powershell
       ./deployment/push-to-acr.ps1
       ```
     - This will queue a cloud build using your Dockerfile and push the image to your ACR.

-4. **Deploy to Azure**
+2.  **Deploy to Azure**
-   - Run the deployment script.
-You have an option for the initial deployment:
+    - Run the deployment script:
-     - **First Time Deployment (Generate Default Config):** Run the script with `-CopyConfigOnStart:$false`.
-This will prevent the script from copying your local `configs/serverconfig.xml` into the running container's persistent storage.
-The server will start and generate its own default `serverconfig.xml` in the `/data` volume (viewable via the Azure File Share).
       ```powershell
-       ./deployment/deploy-bicep.ps1 -CopyConfigOnStart:$false
-       ```
-     - **Subsequent Deployments (Use Your Custom Config):** After you've retrieved the generated default config (if needed), updated your local `configs/serverconfig.xml`, and rebuilt the image using `push-to-acr.ps1`, run the deployment script *without* the `-CopyConfigOnStart:$false` flag (or explicitly with `$true`).
-This will copy your custom config from the image into the persistent storage, ensuring your settings are used.
-       ```powershell
       ./deployment/deploy-bicep.ps1
-       # OR
-       ./deployment/deploy-bicep.ps1 -CopyConfigOnStart:$true
       ```
-   - The script provisions all required Azure resources and deploys your container using the values from `config/config.json` and the chosen config copy behavior.
+    - The script provisions all required Azure resources and deploys your container using the values from `config/config.json`.
+    - The `start-server.sh` script inside the container will automatically copy the `configs/serverconfig.xml` from your repository (which was baked into the image) to the persistent `/data` volume (`serverconfig.xml` on the Azure File Share) when the container starts.
-   - **Disclaimer:** The very first time the container starts after deployment, it needs to download the 7 Days to Die server files using SteamCMD.
-This can take a significant amount of time (potentially 15-30 minutes or more) depending on Azure's network speed and the performance of the underlying file share, especially during the "preallocating" phase.
+    - **Disclaimer:** The very first time the container starts after deployment, it needs to check for server updates using SteamCMD.
+This can take a few minutes depending on Azure's network speed and the performance of the underlying file share.
 You can monitor the progress by `exec`-ing into the container and tailing the `/data/steamcmd_update.log` file.
-Subsequent starts should be much faster as it only checks for updates.
+Subsequent starts should be much faster as it only downloads changes.

-**Workflow for Initial Setup & Custom Config:**
+**Workflow Summary:**

+1. Run `./deployment/initial_setup.ps1` **once**.
+2. Edit `config/config.json` and `configs/serverconfig.xml` with your settings.
+3. Get ACR password and add it to `config.json`.
-1. Run `./deployment/push-to-acr.ps1` to build the initial image (the included `configs/serverconfig.xml` doesn't matter much yet).
+4. Run `./deployment/push-to-acr.ps1` to build/push the image.
-2. Run `./deployment/deploy-bicep.ps1 -CopyConfigOnStart:$false`.
-3. Wait for the container instance to start.
-Access the Azure File Share created during deployment (you can find it in the resource group via the Azure Portal).
-4. Navigate to the root of the file share (which corresponds to `/data` inside the container).
-You should find the `serverconfig.xml` generated by the server.
-5. Copy this generated file to your local machine, placing it in `configs/serverconfig.xml` in your repository.
-6. Modify this local `configs/serverconfig.xml` with your desired server name, password, game settings, etc.
-7. Commit your changes.
-8. Run `./deployment/push-to-acr.ps1` again to build a new image containing your *customized* config file.
-9. Run `./deployment/deploy-bicep.ps1` (this time *without* `-CopyConfigOnStart:$false`).
-The container will now start and the `start-server.sh` script will copy your custom config from the image into `/data/serverconfig.xml`, ensuring your settings are applied.
+5. Run `./deployment/deploy-bicep.ps1` to deploy to Azure.

-**Note:** Never commit your real `config.json` to version control.
-Use `config.json.example` as a template for sharing configuration requirements.
+**Note:** Never commit your real `config.json` or `serverconfig.xml` to version control.
+Use the `.example` / `.default` files as templates.

 ## Known Issues